 There are many ways to be attacked, so I think it's important to know many ways to defend yourself

-This could be a CDN or WAF, but if you still don't know what's going on,
+That could be a CDN or a WAF, but if you're still unsure of the status,

-it's a good idea to use a vulnerability detection scanning tool such as Nessus to find out the status.
+it's a good idea to use a vulnerability detection scanning tool like Nessus to check its status.

 I'll have to deal with this issue for the rest of my life, so I'd like to gather as much information as possible!